Esri/arcgis-runtime-samples-android/java/feature-layer-feature-service/README.md

 # Feature layer feature service
-Demonstrates how to use a layer from an ArcGIS feature service as a feature layer.
+Use a layer from an ArcGIS feature service as a feature layer.

 ![Feature Layer Feature Service](feature-layer-feature-service.png)